 This is a guest post by Niraj Ranjan Rout.
-Niraj is the founder of Hiver, an app that turns Gmail into a powerful customer support and collaboration tool.
-Niraj works on programming, customer support and sales, and also contributes to design and UI.
+Niraj is the founder of Hiver, an app that turns Gmail into powerful customer support and collaboration tool.
+Niraj works on programming, customer support, and sales, and also contributes to design and UI.

 While some small businesses still believe in the principle ‘they will come if we build’, most businesses are realizing that that is not the case at all.
 Marketing and sales strategies play a very important role in the success of most companies.

-After realising the importance of sales and marketing, most SMBs’ first reaction is to panic since they most likely don’t have enough money to compete with their big corporations with deep pockets.
+After realizing the importance of sales and marketing, most SMBs’ first reaction is to panic since they most likely don’t have enough money to compete with their big corporations with deep pockets.

 In truth, however, it is the small business who are at an advantage compared to big ones.
 Their small size allows them to easily pursue excellence and set very high standards for themselves.
 They have the luxury to come up with unique cost-effective strategies and ideas and quickly implement them.